Alternative pallet materials: The ag industry doesn’t need to look far afield for sustainable pallet alternatives

 Banana Pallets

 As Dr. White noted, banana stems can be produced into pallets.
 Yellow Pallet is a Netherlands-based company that creates production systems designed to press or extrude banana waste into materials that can be assembled into pallets.
 The company recently reported that its banana fiber pallet blocks have now meet EPAL (European Pallet Association) technical standards.
 Given that 21 million pallets of bananas are shipped annually, there is a ready potential market for those pallets.
-The company is currently installing a production facility in Costa Rica.
-Note the video from Yellow Pallet.
+The company currently seems to be focusing on pallet blocks.

 Coco Pallets